 New Vista School is a 501(c)(3), WASC accredited nonpublic (NPS) school serving the needs of Orange County students with ASD in grades 6-12 and beyond.
 Our mission is to provide a structured, safe environment of academic, social, and transition skills instruction for students within the autism community.
-Our school community is guided by the following values: Respect, Responsibility, Initiative, Problem Solving, and Resiliency.
-Through these values, we demonstrate care, support, and high expectations for our students
+Our school community is guided by the following values: Safety, Respect, Responsibility, Initiative, Problem Solving, and Resiliency.
+Through these values, we demonstrate care, support, and high expectations for our students.

 What Makes Us Unique